Vehrik/FarOut/Characters/7-PlayDeck.md

 5>>9 -> Average

         These actions refer to those that average humans are capable of, especially if properly motivated.
-This includes doing your taxes, beginner level skateboard tricks, or putting together an impressive slideshow.
+This includes doing your taxes, riding a bike, or putting together an impressive slideshow.

 10>>14 -> Above Average

         These actions refer to those that humans can only typically do consistently if they've practiced them.
 These actions aren't record setting, but most humans are not automatically capable of them without at least some effort.
-This includes ramming down a wooden door, climbing a mountain, or participating in a varsity chess tournament.
+This includes ramming down a thick wooden door, climbing a mountain, or participating in a varsity chess tournament.

 15>>19 -> Champion